olafborghi/AON_ACTION/README.md

 Analysis scripts for master thesis investigating the human action observation network (AON), using data from two fMRI tasks, as well as self-report measures.

+To easily re-run my analyses, you can either setup an environment manually with FSL 5.0, Nilearn, Nipype ... or just pull my Docker image (i.e., a conteinerized virtual linux environment, in which I already installed all dependencies, including FSL 5.0 and SPM12 standalone, as well as all relevant Python packages).
+Instructions can be found in the Docker folder of the repo, and more general information on https://docs.docker.com/get-started/.

 Finished:
 - 01_dcm2BIDS.ipynb: Using dcm2bids to convert raw dicom data to BIDS format
 - 02_participantsfile.ipynb: Creating a BIDS-style participants.tsv and participants.yaml file containing descriptive statistics and scale scores